dkikolski/akai/README.md

 Usage:
 ```
 Usage: akai [OPTION]...
-[FILE]
+[FILE]\n
 With no FILE, read standard input.

 Options
   --decode-base64           decode the input using Base64 decoding scheme
                             before parsing as a X509 certificate

+  --json-format             format output as a JSON object

+  --table-format            format output as a table (default option)

+  --raw-values              do not translate schema values to human
+                            friendly format e.g. octet strings will
+                            be printed in hex format instead of
+                            converting to pritable characters

+  --human-friendly-values   translate schema values to human friendly
+                            format e.g. map integer to corresponding
+                            enum values (default option)

   --help                    display this help message and exit

 ```

 Examples of usage can be found in the [dedicated document](EXAMPLES.md)